 If you wondered, why my cat peed right in front of me on my bed?
 Yeah, felines, for several reasons, will urinate on your bed.
 Make an appointment with your veterinarian right away if you notice that your cat is peeing anywhere outside of the litter box.

 Your vet will check to see if your cat has a serious bladder infection or other underlying medical conditions, they will do a urinalysis and a physical exam.
 It’s mostly because of a health or behavioral issue that makes cats pee on the bed of their owner.
-If your cat clears all of your local vet’s tests, then there are other factors that you can consider outside of the litter box as possible causes for your cat’s urination.

 Recommended Read: Cat Throwing Up Clear Liquid?
 What Does It Mean?